awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.BestPractices.md

 In addition, follow these other best practices for foreign key constraints:
 + Make sure that your client applications don't set the `foreign_key_checks` variable to `0` as a part of the `init_connect` variable\.
 + If a restore from a logical backup such as `mysqldump` fails or is incomplete, make sure that `foreign_key_checks` is set to `1` before starting any other operations in the same session\.
 A logical backup sets `foreign_key_checks` to `0` when it starts\.

+### Configuring how frequently the log buffer is flushed<a name="AuroraMySQL.BestPractices.Flush"></a>

+In MySQL Community Edition, to make transactions durable, the InnoDB log buffer must be flushed to durable storage\.
+You use the`innodb_flush_log_at_trx_commit` parameter to configure how frequently the log buffer is flushed to disk\.

+When you set the `innodb_flush_log_at_trx_commit` parameter to the default value of 1, the log buffer is flushed at each transaction commit\.
+This setting helps to keep the database [ACID](https://dev.mysql.com/doc/refman/5.7/en/glossary.html#glos_acid) compliant\.
+We recommend that you keep the default setting of 1\.

+Changing `innodb_flush_log_at_trx_commit` to a nondefault value, 0 or 2, can help reduce data manipulation language \(DML\) latency, but sacrifices the durability of the log records\.
+This lack of durability makes the database ACID noncompliant\.
+We recommend that your databases be ACID compliant to avoid the risk of data loss in the event of a server restart\.
+For more information on this parameter, see [innodb\_flush\_log\_at\_trx\_commit](https://dev.mysql.com/doc/refman/5.7/en/innodb-parameters.html#sysvar_innodb_flush_log_at_trx_commit) in the MySQL documentation\.

+In Aurora MySQL, redo log processing is offloaded to the storage layer, so no flushing to log files occurs on the DB instance\.
+When a write is issued, redo logs are sent from the writer DB instance directly to the Aurora cluster volume\.
+The only writes that cross the network are redo log records\.
+No pages are ever written from the database tier\.

+By default, in Aurora MySQL, the `innodb_flush_log_at_trx_commit` parameter is set to 1\.
+Each thread committing a transaction waits for confirmation from the Aurora cluster volume\.
+This confirmation indicates that this record and all previous redo log records are written and have achieved [quorum](https://aws.amazon.com/blogs/database/amazon-aurora-under-the-hood-quorum-and-correlated-failure/)\.
+Persisting the log records and achieving quorum make the transaction durable, whether through autocommit or explicit commit\.
+For more information on the Aurora storage architecture, see [Amazon Aurora storage demystified](https://d1.awsstatic.com/events/reinvent/2020/Amazon_Aurora_storage_demystified_DAT401.pdf)\.

+Aurora MySQL doesn't flush logs to data files as MySQL Community Edition does\.
+However, you can use the `innodb_flush_log_at_trx_commit` parameter to relax durability constraints when writing redo log records to the Aurora cluster volume\.
+When you set `innodb_flush_log_at_trx_commit` to a nondefault value \(0 or 2\), the database doesn't wait for confirmation that the redo log records are written to the Aurora cluster volume\.
+While these settings can lower DML latency to the client, they can also result in data loss in the event of a failover or restart\.
+Therefore, we recommend that you keep the `innodb_flush_log_at_trx_commit` parameter set to the default value of 1\.

+While data loss can occur in both MySQL Community Edition and Aurora MySQL, behavior differs in each database because of their different architectures\.
+These architectural differences can lead to varying degrees of data loss\.
+To make sure that your database is ACID compliant, always set `innodb_flush_log_at_trx_commit` to 1\.

+**Note**
+You can't configure the `innodb_flush_log_at_trx_commit` parameter in Aurora MySQL version 3\.
+Aurora MySQL version 3 always uses the default setting of 1, which is ACID compliant\.